"Find what you really care about,

 Fritz showed how, by using a common form or structure—an organizing framework and set of generic skills—creators consistently bring into being real and lasting results, in spite of the problems and circumstances they face.

-Structure: The Key to Real and Lasting Simplicity
+Structure: Key to Effective Minimalism and Lasting Simplicity

 "Structure influences behavior." — Peter Senge